satvikahuja/Ping-Pong-game/README.md

-This is a two player Classic Ping Pong game
+This is a two player Classic Ping Pong game.
 Used turtle library